HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/example/integrate_dx_api_mx.md

     1. Use an [OIDC Identity Provider](./../../../../deployment/manage/security/people/authentication/oidc/index.md) for authentication in DX.
     2. Update WCM REST V2 API settings:

+        !!! warning
+            The integration steps outlined in Section 3 require careful setup of HCL DX environments.
+This setup also affects WebDAV and syndication features, so exercise caution.
+The process will be refined in future releases.

-        1. Log in to the WebSphere Integrated Solutions Console as an administrator.
+        - Log in to the WebSphere Integrated Solutions Console as an administrator.
-        2. Navigate to **Security > Global security > Web and SIP Security > Trust Association > Interceptors > HTTPBasicAuthTAI**.
+        - Navigate to **Security > Global security > Web and SIP Security > Trust Association > Interceptors > HTTPBasicAuthTAI**.
-        3. Remove or clear `urlWhiteList` if it contains `/wps/mycontenthandler*`.
+        - Remove or clear `urlWhiteList` if it contains `/wps/mycontenthandler*`.

     3. Restart WebSphere or all DX core pods.

     This enables Volt MX to authenticate against the same identity provider used by DX.